Colorado Adventure Tours

 Included: Professional guides, all meals, all group gear (including first-aid and repair kits)

-The Trip: Paragon Guides utilizes 16 huts in the 10th Mountain Division Hut System and skiing routes between AspenEagleVail and Leadville.
-You can design your getaway around routes that allow you to stay in a single hut for one to three nights, or ski/snowboard from hut to hut (mileage between huts varies from 3 to 9 miles) for a more extensive trip.
+The Trip: Paragon Guides utilizes nearly a dozen huts in the 10th Mountain Division Hut System and skiing routes between AspenEagleVail and Leadville.
+You can design your Backcountry Hut Skiing getaway around routes that allow you to stay in a single hut for a couple of nights, or ski/snowboard from hut to hut (mileage between huts varies) for a more extensive trip.

 Multi-Day Backcountry Hut-to-Hut Trip by Aspen Expeditions